Galser/ptfe-demo-validcert/README.md

     -----END CERTIFICATE-----
     ```

-- Add proper domain record (type "A") with the tools of your choice for your DNS provider pointing to IP-addres `192.168.56.22` for the host `ptfe-vagrant.guselietov.com .
+- Add proper domain record (type "A") with the tools of your choice for your DNS provider pointing to IP-address `192.168.56.22` for the host `ptfe-vagrant.guselietov.com .
 In this case - GoDaddy, via Web-console.
 Checking result :
     ```bash
     $ dig ANY ptfe-vagrant.guselietov.com